Anomaly Detection on IT Operation Series via Online Matrix Profile: Experiments

 Following the convention in the literature~\cite{Xu2018, Ren2019,Chen2021}, precision, recall and $\text{F}_1$-score are used in our evaluation.
 They are defined in Eqn.~\ref{eqn:precision}, Eqn.~\ref{eqn:recall} and Eqn.~\ref{eqn:f1}, where \#TP, \#FP and \#FN are the number of true positive, false positive and false negative, respectively.
 Usually, operators are more concerned about whether an anomaly is able to be successfully detected within an acceptable delay in actual application.
 Therefore, following with the evaluation metrics in AIOps Challenge Competition~\cite{AIOpsChallenge2017}, the detection is viewed as true-positive as long as an anomaly segment is detected in its first $q$ timestamps, where $q$ is a constant.
 As illustrated in Fig.~\ref{fig:eval}, there are two anomaly segments in the time series shown in the first row, where \textit{0} represents normal status while \textit{1} represents abnormal status.
 The second row is the detection result.
 If the allowed delay is one, $i.e.$, $q=1$, the first anomaly segment is adjusted to true while the second one is adjusted to false by applying the adjustment strategy.
 The detection result after the adjustment is shown on the third row.
 In the following experiment, we set the delay $q=7$ and $q=3$ for minute-level and hour-level time series, respectively.
 In addition, both the total and average CPU execution time on the testing data of both datasets are evaluated to compare the efficiency of different approaches.

 Time series in both datasets are under the same pre-processing steps.
 Following~\cite{Chen2021}, the missing data in both \textbf{KPI} and \textbf{Yahoo} dataset are filled with values that are interpolated with the statuses of the adjacent timestamps or the same time slot from the adjacent periods.
 For those approaches that require training, the first half of each time series in \textbf{Yahoo} is treated as the training data, while the second half is treated as the testing data.
 For \textbf{KPI} dataset, we follow the default partition over the training and testing data provided by the benchmark.
 In our approach, the cache strategy is adopted.
 The time span of our cache is set to \textit{10} days for both the datasets.
 Namely, the cache size $c$ in terms of timestamps is set to \textit{14,400} and \textit{240} for the \textbf{KPI} and \textbf{Yahoo} datasets respectively.
 The sliding window size \textit{m} is set to \textit{2,880} on the \textbf{KPI} dataset, \textit{48} on the \textbf{Yahoo} dataset.
 The parameter \textit{l} is set to \textit{30} on the \textbf{KPI} dataset, \textit{48} on the \textbf{Yahoo} dataset.
 The threshold $\tau$ in Eqn.~\ref{eqn:y} is set to \textit{0.37} on the \textbf{KPI}, \textit{0.35} on the \textbf{Yahoo}.
+The parameter \textit{n} that is to calculate the dynamic distance threshold is set to \textit{1} on the \textbf{KPI}, and \textit{3} on the \textbf{Yahoo}.
 The above settings are fixed for all our experiments unless otherwise specified.

 In this section, we first investigate the effectiveness of each scheme we proposed to enhance matrix profile via an ablation analysis.
 Thereafter, the performance of our online matrix profile (OMP) is studied in comparison to both unsupervised and supervised approaches in the literature.
 All the experiments are conducted on a PC with an Intel i5-6500 CPU @ \textit{3.2}GHz (\textit{4} cores) and \textit{16}G memory.